-Stay Tuned...
+Keep Going ...

-In the next module, we will discuss how your thoughts affect the way you feel, and what role thoughts play in maintaining depression.
+In the next module, we will discuss how your thoughts play a part in the way you feel, and how you can challenge and change them so that you feel better and more able to manage your moods.